Causal Representation Learning from Multimodal Biomedical Observations: Abstract

 \section{Abstract}

-Prevalent in biological applications (e.g., human phenotype measurements), multimodal datasets can provide valuable insights into the underlying biological mechanisms.
-However, current machine learning models designed to analyze such datasets still lack interpretability and theoretical guarantees, which are essential to biological applications.
-Recent advances in causal representation learning have shown promise in uncovering the interpretable latent causal variables with formal theoretical certificates.
-Unfortunately, existing works for multimodal distributions either rely on restrictive parametric assumptions or provide rather coarse identification results, limiting their applicability to biological research which favors a detailed understanding of the mechanisms.
+Prevalent in biomedical applications (e.g., human phenotype research), multimodal datasets can provide valuable insights into the underlying physiological mechanisms.
+However, current machine learning (ML) models designed to analyze these datasets often lack interpretability and identifiability guarantees, which are essential for biomedical research.
+Recent advances in causal representation learning have shown promise in identifying interpretable latent causal variables with formal theoretical guarantees.
+Unfortunately, most current work on multimodal distributions either relies on restrictive parametric assumptions or yields only coarse identification results, limiting their applicability to biomedical research that favors a detailed understanding of the mechanisms.

-In this work, we aim to develop flexible identification conditions for multimodal data and principled methods to facilitate the understanding of biological datasets.
-Theoretically, we consider a flexible nonparametric latent distribution (c.f., parametric assumptions in prior work) permitting causal relationships across potentially different modalities.
-We establish identifiability guarantees for each latent component, extending the subspace identification results from prior work.
-Our key theoretical ingredient is the structural sparsity of the causal connections among distinct modalities, which, as we will discuss, is natural for a large collection of biological systems.
-Empirically, we propose a practical framework to instantiate our theoretical insights.
+In this work, we aim to develop flexible identification conditions for multimodal data and principled methods to facilitate the understanding of biomedical datasets.
+Theoretically, we consider a nonparametric latent distribution (c.f., parametric assumptions in previous work) that allows for causal relationships across potentially different modalities.
+We establish identifiability guarantees for each latent component, extending the subspace identification results from previous work.
+Our key theoretical contribution is the structural sparsity of causal connections between modalities, which, as we will discuss, is natural for a large collection of biomedical systems.
+Empirically, we present a practical framework to instantiate our theoretical insights.
 We demonstrate the effectiveness of our approach through extensive experiments on both numerical and synthetic datasets.
-Results on a real-world human phenotype dataset are consistent with established medical research, validating our theoretical and methodological framework.
+Results on a real-world human phenotype dataset are consistent with established biomedical research, validating our theoretical and methodological framework.